Toshiba BG3 Single Package NVMe SSD Announced

 Toshiba's BG product series will move to its third generation with the aptly named BG3.
 BG products aren't sold in the channel, so you generally don't see them on Amazon, Newegg, or even CDW.
 Instead, the single package SSD typically ships in products in a fixed position, soldered directly to the circuit board.
 Toshiba also sells the series to manufacturers in an M.2 2230 form factor.

 Now that Windows 10 fully supports an innovative new technology called Host Memory Buffer (HMB), we may see the M.2 model come to market as an alternative to low-cost DRAMless SATA SSDs.
-The BG3 uses up to 38MB of system memory to make up for using a DRAM buffer to deliver up to 1,520MBps sequential read performance.
+The BG3 uses up to 38MB of system memory to make up for not using an embedded DRAM buffer.
+It delivers up to 1,520MBps of sequential read performance.
 The compact drive ships in three capacities: 128GB, 256GB, and 512GB.

 Host Memory Buffer increases random performance over products using a DRAMless architecture.
 Toshiba claims an 80-150% increase in random access at high queue depths.
 (Marvell has demonstrated the same technology at various trade shows with similar results.)
 When Toshiba displayed the BG2 at Flash Memory Summit last year, the company had to load a special motherboard BIOS and drivers into Windows.
 That's no longer required--motherboard manufacturers and Microsoft have put the necessary components in place to bring this technology to market.